PerfectBee Logo

 A drone egg is the only type that can be laid by either the queen or a worker.
 This is because the drone eggs are not fertilized.

 It should also be noted that drones have a grandfather, but no father.
-Since drones comes from an unfertilized egg, they only receive their genetic components from the queen.
-Yet, because the queen is female, her own egg was fertilized so she had a father - the drone's grandfather.
+Since drones come from an unfertilized egg, they only receive their genetic components from the queen.
+Yet, because the queen is female, her own egg was fertilized so she had a father – the drone’s grandfather.

 Once any egg is laid and becomes a larva, workers will feed it royal jelly.
 Drones and worker bees only receive royal jelly for the first 2-3 days.
 This ensures they get the protein needed to kick start their development.
 After the third day, they are fed bee bread, which is a hearty mixture of honey and pollen.
 After a drone's development through larva and pupa stages is complete - in 24 days - it will hatch.